Form an LLC in Oregon yourself with our simple step-by-step guide. It’s free and easy!

-Every Oregon LLC must have an Oregon Registered Agent to legally register his business and for compliance purposes.
-There are a few state-mandated requirements that must be observed.
+Every Oregon LLC must have a Registered Agent who receives and help process all very important documents like for example state filings.
+There are a few state-mandated requirements that must be observed:

 LLC Filing Fee: $100

 Your EIN, or FEIN, which stands for Federal Employer Identification Number, is almost exactly like a social security number but for businesses.
 State and federal agencies use it to track your business activity so it’s essential.
 You also use it to open business bank accounts and legally hire employees among other things.